zyxamos/LogMonitor/README.md

-# AutoRefresh
+# LogMonitor

-Auto Refresh allows users to get Sublime Text to automatically reload files in the editor every few seconds.
+`LogMonitor` allows users to get Sublime Text to automatically reload files in the editor every few seconds.
 This is particularly useful for monitoring log files that get continuously updated, even while the editor is not in focus.

 ## Use Case

 Perfect for monitoring real-time logs on a secondary monitor while running fullscreen applications.
-By default, Sublime Text only reloads files when its window comes back into focus.
-AutoRefresh eliminates this limitation by providing continuous file monitoring.
+By default, Sublime Text only reloads files when its window comes back into focus. `LogMonitor` eliminates this limitation by providing continuous file monitoring.

 ## Features